Posted on

 Animal Adoption and Rehabilitation

-Through their network of shelters and rescue partners, the ASPCA provides care and shelter to thousands of homeless and abused animals, giving them a second chance at life through adoption and rehabilitation programs.
+Through their network of shelters and rescue partners, the ASPCA provides care and shelter to thousands of homeless and abused animals.
+They give these animals a second chance at life through adoption and rehabilitation programs.

 Community Outreach and Education